 Along with Google Analytics, you can use Google Search Console to track increases in branded search queries (resulting in more organic impressions and clicks for the website).
 And you can track CTR from branded searches – a higher CTR indicates better brand awareness.

-Keyword tracking software – at the high end of the SEO spectrum there are tools like Moz that will help you track keywords and give you access to a wide range of SEO tools, like Link Explorer, that come in very handy when running SEO campaigns.
-On the other hand, if you’re primarily interested in plain old keyword tracking then you won’t go far wrong with a product like SE Ranking.
+Keyword tracking software: at the high end of the SEO spectrum, there are tools like Moz and Semrush that will help you track keywords and give you access to a wide range of SEO tools, like Link Explorer, that come in very handy when running SEO campaigns.
+On the other hand, if you’re primarily interested in plain old keyword tracking, then you won’t go far wrong with a product like SE Ranking.

 What is the difference between traditional and digital PR?